4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 logs will immediately stream to the task, and Cloudwatch.

-Step Five: Finalizing CGAP Configuration
+Step Six: Finalizing CGAP Configuration
 ----------------------------------------

 At this point, the application and its required resources have come online.
 Here, we upload env configuration to enable